25% OFF On Grammarly Premium

 6. Subject-Verb Agreement

-Subject-verb agreement is a common mistake especially common in non-native speakers.
+Subject-verb agreement is a common mistake, especially among non-native speakers.
 This error occurs more while speaking than writing, but you must be careful to use the proper forms of verbs with the subject.

 The subject and verb in a sentence need to march in terms of number (singular or plural).
 This kind of mistake is easily noticeable and may leave a bad impact; hence, make sure to proofread well before submitting any text.